Shrek the Third: Production

+Top: Eric Idle, John Krasinski and Ian McShane provide the voices of Merlin, Sir Lancelot and Captain Hook.

+Middle: Mark Valley, Cheri Oteri, Regis Philbin and Seth Rogen voice Cyclops, Sleeping Beauty, Mabel the Ugly Stepsister and Ship Captain.

+Bottom: Amy Poehler, Maya Rudolph, Susanne Blakeslee and Amy Sedaris voice Snow White, Rapunzel, Evil Queen and Cinderella.

 After the success of Shrek 2 in May 2004, DreamWorks Animation (DWA) CEO Jeffrey Katzenberg planned a five-film arc that began with Shrek (2001) and would conclude with a fifth installment.
 DreamWorks hired screenwriters Jeffrey Price and Peter S. Seaman (of Who Framed Roger Rabbit, Doc Hollywood and How the Grinch Stole Christmas fame) to write the screenplay of the film and Jon Zack, who wrote The Perfect Score, came on board as a consultant.
 Unlike the first two films, the film was not directed by Andrew Adamson due to his occupation with The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 Adamson was still involved as an executive producer, and was giving advice approximately every four months on the state of the film.
 Shrek the Third was instead directed by Chris Miller, a story artist on the first film and a head of story on the second, and co-directed by Raman Hui, a supervising animator on the first two films, with Miller and producer Aron Warner also writing the script with Price and Seaman.

 The film was developed under the working title of Shrek 3.
 By March 2006, the title of the film was changed to Shrek the Third.
 According to Miller, the reason behind the title change was because they "didn't want to just sort of title it like it was just a sequel," instead they wanted "something to make it stand on its own, give it its own personality and really try to treat it as a chapter in Shrek's life."
 Hui also remarked: "It's about Shrek becoming the new king of Far Far Away; the title sounds kind of royal as well."

 The film was originally going to be released in November 2006; however, in December 2004, the date was changed to May 2007; "The sheer magnitude of the Shrek franchise has led us to conclude that a May release date, with a DVD release around the holiday season, will enable us to best maximize performance and increase profitability, thereby generating enhanced asset value and better returns for our shareholders."
 Katzenberg explained.
 Flushed Away, another film from DreamWorks Animation, was instead given the slot of November 2006.
-The release date change was also the day after Disney/Pixar changed the release date of Cars, from November 4, 2005 to June 9, 2006.
+The release date change was also the day after Disney/Pixar changed the release date of Cars, from November 4, 2005, to June 9, 2006.